helalme/ML-MiniProjects/TimeSeriesPrediction/README.md

 #### ML model comparison of time series prediction.
+Part of assignments of a coursework.
 Please have a look at the jupyter notebook for detail.